 Quick answer: you add an AI chatbot to your website to answer common questions and capture leads around the clock, and the way to do it well is to give it a clear job (answer FAQs, qualify, and hand off), connect it to where leads go, and make it easy to reach a human.
 A good chatbot turns anonymous traffic into conversations; a bad one pops up aggressively and traps people, so the setup matters more than the tool.

 Most website visitors leave without ever telling you they were there.
-A chatbot is one of the few ways to start a conversation with that traffic in the moment — but only if it helps rather than hassles.
+They have a question, do not find the answer fast enough, and click away — and you never knew they existed.
+A chatbot is one of the few ways to start a conversation with that traffic in the moment, while their interest is live.
+But only if it helps rather than hassles, because a badly-done chatbot does more harm than no chatbot at all.
 Here is how to add one that earns its place.

 Give It One Clear Job

-A chatbot tries to do too much when it has no defined purpose.
-Give it a clear one: answer the questions visitors actually ask, point them to the right page, and capture contact details when there is interest.
-A focused bot that does a few things well beats a sprawling one that frustrates people with half-answers.
+A chatbot tries to do too much when it has no defined purpose, and ends up doing all of it badly.
+Give it a clear one: answer the questions visitors actually ask, point them to the right page, and capture contact details when there is genuine interest.
+A focused bot that does a few things well beats a sprawling one that frustrates people with half-answers to everything.
+Decide what its job is before you turn it on, and resist the temptation to make it your everything-assistant.

 Answer the Real FAQs

 Feed the bot the questions you genuinely get — pricing, what you do, how to get started, hours, service area.
-An AI chatbot can answer these instantly at any hour, which is exactly when a lot of buying interest happens.
-Answering the simple stuff on the spot is most of a chatbot's value.
+An AI chatbot can answer these instantly at any hour, which is exactly when a lot of buying interest happens: evenings, weekends, the moment someone is comparing options.
+Answering the simple stuff on the spot is most of a chatbot's value, because a visitor who gets a fast, clear answer to their question is far more likely to stick around than one who has to hunt or wait.

 Capture Leads, Don't Just Chat

 A conversation that ends with the visitor leaving anonymously is a missed opportunity.
 The chatbot should naturally capture a name and contact when there is genuine interest, so a late-night question becomes a lead in your pipeline instead of a closed tab.
-Capturing the lead is the difference between a novelty and a tool that grows your business.
+Capturing the lead is the difference between a novelty and a tool that grows your business — without it, the bot answered a question and you got nothing; with it, the bot answered a question and started a relationship you can follow up on.

 Always Offer a Human

 Nothing infuriates visitors like being trapped with a bot that cannot help.
 Make reaching a person obvious and easy at any point.
-A chatbot that gracefully hands off — "let me get someone for that" — feels helpful; one that loops endlessly drives people away and damages trust.
-The escape hatch is not optional.
+A chatbot that gracefully hands off — "let me get someone for that" — feels helpful; one that loops endlessly, repeating the same canned non-answers, feels hostile and damages the impression of your business.
+The escape hatch is not optional, and a visitor who can always reach a human is far more patient with the bot for everything else.

 Don't Be Aggressive

-Resist the urge to make the bot pop up instantly, repeatedly, and in everyone's face.
-An aggressive chatbot is the digital equivalent of a pushy salesperson at the door.
-Let it be available and inviting, not intrusive — visitors who want help will use it, and the ones who do not will not resent you for it.
+Resist the urge to make the bot pop up instantly, repeatedly, and in everyone's face the moment they land.
+An aggressive chatbot is the digital equivalent of a pushy salesperson blocking the door.
+Let it be available and inviting — a visible, easy-to-open chat — not intrusive.
+Visitors who want help will use it, and the ones who do not will not resent you for it.
+The goal is to be there when wanted, not to ambush everyone who shows up.

 However you capture website interest, it only pays off if those leads land somewhere you can work them.
 JYNI gives captured leads a home — pipeline, outreach, and follow-up — so a late-night chatbot conversation becomes a tracked deal, not a lost note.
 Start free with 100 credits.

-An AI website chatbot earns its place when it has one clear job, answers real questions, captures interested leads, offers a human easily, and stays un-pushy.
-Connect it to your pipeline and your website finally talks back — helpfully.
+An AI website chatbot earns its place when it has one clear job, answers real questions, captures interested leads naturally, offers a human easily, stays un-pushy, and keeps improving from real conversations.
+Connect it to your pipeline and your website finally talks back — helpfully — turning anonymous traffic into tracked opportunities.

 Frequently Asked Questions